 Due to the belief that certain binaural beats are able to modulate stress hormone cortisol output, Rhodiola’s anti-stress cortisol control makes sense here.
 At the least, the duo may help alleviate feelings of poorbeing, if not cognitive disruption altogether.
 More on Rhodiola.

-L-Tyrosine (or better yet: N-Acetyl-L-Tyrosine) earns a spot on this list for similar reasons to Rhodiola: L-Tyrosine helps combat stress through supporting production of neurotransmitters related to mood, focus, & memory.
-Environmental stressors such as sleep deprivation, intense exercise, & water temples increase energy demands on the brain, forcing the organ to burn through reserves of natural tyrosine levels.
-Supplementing the amino acid may help, covering the brain chemical angle on stress & focus, while binaural beats address the brain wave angle.
+L-Tyrosine (or better yet: N-Acetyl-L-Tyrosine) earns a spot on this list for similar reasons to Rhodiola: L-Tyrosine helps combat stress through supporting production of neurotransmitters related to mood, focus, and memory.
+Environmental stressors such as sleep deprivation, intense exercise, and water temples increase energy demands on the brain, forcing the organ to burn through reserves of natural tyrosine levels.
+Supplementing the amino acid may help, covering the brain chemical angle on stress and focus, while binaural beats address the brain wave angle.
 More on L-Tyrosine.

 My Experience with Binaural Beats